-You don't have to live in Stockport, as long as you’re able to travel a reasonable distance to transport the child to school, supervisions and contact sessions.
-You don’t have to be a homeowner, you can become a foster carer if you rent your home.
+You do not have to live in Stockport, as long as you’re able to travel a reasonable distance to transport the child to school, supervisions and contact sessions.
+You do not have to be a homeowner, you can become a foster carer if you rent your home.

 If you have a criminal record, it will not necessarily prevent you from becoming a foster carer.
 We assess each case individually and take into account the type of offence, when it was committed and how you've lived your life since.

 You can still foster if you have a pet.
 Many children benefit from having an animal to look after.